dfsmania/LaradminLTE/docs/sections/config/layout.md

 These sizes ensure compatibility with various browser requirements.

 ::: tip TIP: Favicons Generator Tools
 To easily generate a complete set of favicon files from your brand logo, use online tools such as [favicon.io](https://favicon.io/) or [RealFaviconGenerator](https://realfavicongenerator.net/).
 These services create all the recommended favicon formats and sizes for modern browsers and platforms.
-After generating the files, download and place them in your `public/favicons` directory as described above.
+After generating the files, download and place them in your `public/favicons` (or `{asset_url/favicons}`) directory as described above.
 :::

 ## Brand Logo

-The `logo` section allows you to configure the brand logo displayed in the admin panel.
+The **logo** section allows you to configure the brand logo displayed in the admin panel.
 The logo appears in the top-left corner of the layout and helps visually identify your panel or application.

 ::: details Quick Example {open}
 ```php